Happy birthday Walshie

 1999 - Steve Nicol was named as interim head coach of New England Revolution for the first time, following the sacking of Walter Zenga.
 He remained in charge at the Gillette Stadium until October 2011.

-2016 – Ex-reds midfielder Mohamed Sissoko signed for Indian Super League side Pune City, scoring twice in thirteen games before joining Ternana in Italy in February 2017.
+2016 – Ex-reds midfielder Momo Sissoko signed for Indian Super League side Pune City, scoring twice in thirteen games before joining Ternana in Italy in February 2017.

 Zico junior's reds bow